For the arcade game, see Area 51. For the later First-Person Shooter with the same name, see Area 51 (FPS).

 - In Destroy All Humans!, the Majestic agents operate out of Area 42.

 - Freelancer has a Fantasy Counterpart Culture Zone 21, which is also the subject of many conspiracy theories.
 It's a massive minefield that contains a jump gate to the Alaska System, which is where all the top-secret testing actually takes place.
 The Alaska system is visited once in the storyline.

 - Area 51 is a field in Backyard Baseball.
 It actually belongs to the CIA!

-- The arcade games Area 51 and Area 51: Site Four take place at - where else? - Area 51.
-(They also deal with an Alien Invasion that starts from the aforementioned location.)
+- The arcade games Area 51 and Area 51: Site 4 take place at — where else? — Area 51, dealing with an Alien Invasion that starts there.

 - Adding an additional 15, Area 66 is MadWorld space theme level, featuring aliens, robots, spatial decompression, flashfreeze guns, and bunch of Star Wars references.

 - There's an Area 51 level in the fourth episode of Duke Nukem 3D: Atomic Edition.